db1996/nzb-flow/docs/profiles.md

 Generated files are not deleted after the job if you turn this on.
 Folder path can be found and changed in the general settings.
 IF you open a task log and go to the files tab you will find the exact folder for that task.

 ### Obfuscation

+All 3 obfuscation methods will generate a UUID if turned on (Seperate one for each).

 #### Subject